Tim Danneberg

-Tim Danneberg (born 23 April 1986) is a German retired footballer who played as a midfielder.
+Tim Danneberg (born 23 April 1986) is a German retired footballer who played as a midfielder and is interim coach of VfL Osnabrück.

 Career

 Born in Minden, Danneberg started his professional career spending two seasons in the Bundesliga with Arminia Bielefeld, before joining Eintracht Braunschweig.
 After three years in Braunschweig Danneberg transferred to SV Sandhausen, and, in 2012, was promoted to the 2.
 Bundesliga with the club.

 At the end of the 2018-19 season, Danneberg retired but continued at VfL Osnabrück as an assistant manager.
 He was appointed as the interim manager on 18 August 2022.
+He took the same role in November 2023 for one game.